Doctors Note Logo

 Important Pet Health: Why Your Doctor (Vet) Must Approve ACV

-Apple cider vinegar is a popular home remedy for pets that may boost coat shine, deter pests and soothe minor issues but it can cause skin irritation, digestive upset or interact with medications if misused.
-Only a veterinarian can diagnose your pet’s needs, recommend precise dilutions and monitor for adverse reactions.
+Apple cider vinegar (ACV) is a common home remedy for pets that may enhance coat shine, repel fleas, and soothe minor skin issues.
+However, ACV can also cause skin irritation, digestive upset, or interact with medications if misused.
+Only a licensed veterinarian can diagnose your pet's specific needs, recommend safe dilutions, and monitor for adverse reactions.

 answer background